-What do Tiger Woods and Wayne Gretsky both have in common?
+What do Tiger Woods and Wayne Gretzky have in common?
 Both men have used hypnosis to successfully increase their sports performance.

 A 2000 study conducted at Sheffield Hallam University by John Pates, Rachael Oliver, and Ian Maynard revealed that hypnosis aided the performance of five golfers.
 The study compared the average putting score of the golfers prior to having hypnosis and following the hypnosis.
 The results showed that the average putting score of the golfers increased following hypnosis.
 The golfers also reported feeling less anxious about how they would perform and more confident in their putting abilities.

 How well you play or compete has everything to do with the associations and automatic responses that are stored in your subconscious mind.
 The moment you go to hit, throw a ball, or run, your mind — without rationalizing — responds with whatever pattern it holds.
 Through hypnosis and guided imagery, you can train your subconscious mind to automatically perform like a pro because succeeding in any sport is not just about a specific movement but also about your mindset.
 It is by training the subconscious mind that the well-trained athlete enters what is often referred to as the “zone” — that peak area of performance in which all movements flow without conscious thought.
 Hypnosis can help athletes by removing blocks, keeping your mind focused, and by enhancing existing associations and creating new ones that make it easier for you to access your knowledge and training when engaging in the sport.